-Local activities

-Levels of service statements

-Local community services

-This is a broad activity area, which includes:

-- supporting local arts, culture, events, sport and recreation - providing grants and partnering with local organisations to deliver community services - maintaining facilities, including local parks, libraries and halls.

-We provide library services and programmes that support Aucklanders with reading and literacy, and opportunities to participate in community and civic life.

-We fund, enable and deliver community events and experiences that enhance identity and connect people.

-We fund, enable and deliver arts and culture experiences that enhance identity and connect people.

-$\label{thm:communities} \mbox{ Utilising the Empowered Communities Approach, we support } \mbox{ Aucklanders to create thriving, connected and inclusive communities.}$

-Provide safe, reliable and accessible social infrastructure for Aucklanders that contributes to placemaking and thriving communities.

-We provide art facilities, community centres and hire venues that enable Aucklanders to run locally responsive activities, promoting participation, inclusion and connection.

-We provide recreation programmes, opportunities and facilities to get Aucklanders more active, more often.

-We provide safe and accessible parks, reserves and beaches.
+Local activities Levels of service statements Local community services This is a broad activity area, which includes: We provide library services and programmes that support Aucklanders with reading and literacy, and opportunities to participate in community and civic life. supporting local arts, culture, events, sport, and recreation providing grants and partnering with local organisations to deliver community services maintaining facilities, including local parks, libraries, and halls.
+We fund, enable, and deliver community events and experiences that enhance identity and connect people.
+We fund, enable, and deliver arts and culture experiences that enhance identity and connect people.
+Utilising the Empowered Communities Approach, we support Aucklanders to create thriving, connected and inclusive communities.
+Provide safe, reliable, and accessible social infrastructure for Aucklanders that contributes to placemaking and thriving communities.
+We provide art facilities, community centres and hire venues that enable Aucklanders to run locally responsive activities, promoting participation, inclusion, and connection.
+We provide recreation programmes, opportunities, and facilities to get Aucklanders more active, more often.
+We provide safe and accessible parks, reserves, and beaches.
 We showcase Auckland's Māori identity and vibrant Māori culture.

-Levels of service statements

-We help attract investment, businesses and a skilled workforce to Auckland.
+Local activities Levels of service statements Local planning and development This group of activities covers improvements to town centres, the local street environment as well as local environment and heritage protection.
+These activities also include working with business and community associations to improve local economic development and employment initiatives.
+We help attract investment, businesses, and a skilled workforce to Auckland.
+Local environmental management Local boards work in partnership with local communities and iwi to deliver projects and programmes to improve local environments.
+Our focus is on indigenous biodiversity, healthy waterways, and sustainable living.
+These activities include stream restoration, waste minimisation programmes, supporting environmental volunteers and partnering with schools to provide a range of environmental initiatives.
 We manage Auckland's natural environment.

-Activities in this group support our 21 local boards to engage with and represent their communities, and make decisions on local activities.
+Local governance Activities in this group support our 21 local boards to engage with and represent their communities and make decisions on local activities.
 This support includes providing strategic advice, leadership of the preparation of local board plans, support in developing the Local Board Agreements, community engagement including relationships with mana whenua and Māori communities, and democracy and administrative support.

-The measures for this group of activities are covered under the Regional Governance group of activities in the Long-term Plan 2018-2028 which determine participation with Auckland Council decisionmaking in general.
+The measures for this group of activities are covered under the Regional Governance group of activities in the Long-term Plan 2018-2028 which determine participation with Auckland Council decision-making in general.
 This includes local decision-making.

-There are no significant changes to the measures or targets for 2020/2021.
+There are no significant changes to the measures or targets for 2020/2021